HalaCyber/cybersecurity-learning-journey/03-TryHackMe/01-Pre-Security/03-How-The-Web-Works.md

 If the record is not found locally, the request is sent to a **Recursive DNS Server**, which also checks its own cache for a stored result.

+A Recursive DNS Server is usually provided by an ISP, but users can also choose alternative DNS providers.

 If no cached result exists, the Recursive Server begins a DNS lookup process:

 1. **Root Server**